-The University of Pennsylvania Institute on Aging (IOA) and Alzheimer's Disease Core Center (ADCC) will fund up to six (6) one-year multidisciplinary pilot grants in the 2017-2018 academic year to support biomedical, epidemiological, behavioral or health services research, as well as basic science, clinical or psychosocial research.
+The University of Pennsylvania Institute on Aging (IOA) and Alzheimer's Disease Core Center (ADCC) will fund up to six (6) one-year multidisciplinary pilot grants in the 2018-2019 academic year, pending availability of funds, to support biomedical, epidemiological, behavioral or health services research, as well as basic science, clinical or psychosocial research.
 Two of the pilots, funded by Penn's ADCC, will focus on Alzheimer's disease (AD) and related neurodegenerative disorders as well as healthy brain aging.
 The remaining pilots, supported by funding from the Perelman School of Medicine at Penn (PSOM) to the IOA, will focus on aging and aging-related diseases as well as healthy aging.